Green Federated Learning: Introduction

 Figure~\ref{fig:CO2-FL} presents results of measuring a production FL task for a range of hyperparameters.
 We can see that the number of rounds and concurrency are both positively correlated with the carbon footprint, and keeping one of these parameters constant, the relationship is nearly linear (see, for instance, the line corresponding to concurrency set to 200).
 These points become more evident throughout the paper.
 Other findings are the following: \begin{itemize} \item Compute on client devices, and the communication between the clients and the server are responsible for the majority of FL's overall carbon emissions (97\%).
 The carbon footprint attributable to the server-side computation is small ($\sim$1--2\%), while client computation is almost half of the contribution ($\sim$46--50\%).
-Upload and download networking costs are approximately 27--29\% and 22--24\%, respectively. \item Asynchronous FL is faster than synchronous FL as it advances the model more frequently in the face of stragglers, but it comes at the cost of higher carbon emissions. \item Different training configurations that achieve similar model accuracy can have substantially different carbon impact, by up to 200$\times$, demonstrating the importance of hyper-parameter optimization. \item To minimize the carbon footprint of FL, reduce training time, and achieve a high model quality, FL developers must focus on lowering the training time, e.g., through the right choice of the optimizer, learning rates, and batch sizes, while keeping the concurrency small. \item Carbon footprint of a language modeling FL task running for several days at scale is of the order of 5--20 kg \carbon, similar to that of producing 1 kilogram of chicken \cite{food}. \end{itemize}
+Upload and download networking costs are approximately 27--29\% and 22--24\%, respectively. \item Asynchronous FL (FedBuff~\cite{fedbuff}) is faster than synchronous FL (FedAvg) as it advances the model more frequently in the face of stragglers, but it comes at the cost of higher carbon emissions. \item Different training configurations that achieve similar model accuracy can have substantially different carbon impact, by up to 200$\times$, demonstrating the importance of hyper-parameter optimization. \item To minimize the carbon footprint of FL, reduce training time, and achieve a high model quality, FL developers must focus on lowering the training time, e.g., through the right choice of the optimizer, learning rates, and batch sizes, while keeping the concurrency small. \item Carbon footprint of a single language modeling FL task running for a few days at scale is of the order of 5--20 kg \carbon, similar to that of producing 1 kilogram of chicken \cite{food}.
+In practice, we expect model exploration, hyperparameter tuning, and incremental re-training to increase this multiple-fold (in the order of several tons of \carbon). \end{itemize}